 Unexpected events, such as accidents or detours, can also impact travel time.
 Staying aware of your surroundings and adjusting your plans to avoid delays is essential.

 Things You Need to Know When Taking Public Transportation from Dallas to San Antonio

-Public transportation can be a convenient and cost-effective way to travel between Dallas and San Antonio.
+Public transportation can be a convenient and cost-effective way to travel between Dallas and San Antonio, especially if you make minimum wage in San Antonio.
 If you are planning to take public transportation for this journey, here are some things you need to know to make your trip as smooth as possible: